WiCySRice/2025-CyberSecurity-Internships/README.md

-# Summer 2024 Cyber Security Internships by WiCyS Rice
+# 2024 Cyber Security Internships by WiCyS Rice

 Use this repo to share and keep track of cyber/information security internships! 🔐